-As this is written (September 2021), right now, the car on your driveway is like a pot of gold.
-That's how valuable used cars are.
+Over the past year or so, the car on your driveway could seem a pot of gold.
+That's how valuable used cars have been since the coronavirus pandemic impacted new car production.
 Well, the right sort of used cars at any rate – nearly new, sporty or niche, Euro 6 diesels, tidy SUVs…

-A few reasons: microchip shortages are delaying deliveries of new cars, so forcing buyers to consider buying nearly new instead, fewer new cars were sold last year so there are fewer part-exchanges knocking around and people, forced to hunker down during covid, have more cash to spend on treats like a change of car.
+While microchip shortages continue to delay deliveries of new cars, buyers are being forced to consider nearly new instead.
+Fewer new cars were sold last year, too, so there are fewer part-exchanges knocking around.
+Finally, those forced to hunker down during covid have more cash to spend on treats like a change of car.

 People become so focused on buying their next car that they forget they're selling one, too.
 It's called their part-exchange and it has a value not only to you but to the dealer buying it.
 They can make money on it and, if it's a popular model such as we described above, a lot of money – so make them sweat for it.